coding-pancakes/coding-pancakes/README.md

 ## About Me 👩🏻‍💻

-I'm an aspiring **Software Engineer/Developer** with experience in **Git, GitHub, Figma, and Visual Studio Code**.
+I'm an aspiring **Software Engineer and Web Developer** with experience in **Git, GitHub, Figma, and Visual Studio Code**.
 I love problem solving while learning new skills, collaborating, coding with a cup of tea in hand during thunderstorms, and of course, pancakes.

 - 🧠 Currently learning: **Python & Javascript**
 - 📎 Working on: **Building**